KairosResearchLab/Kairos/README.md

 # VL.Kairos

-A nodeset for value state management
+A value state management system consisting of a vvvv nodeset and custom UI editors

 ## Installing